About us

 • Prevent and reduce the use, abuse and dependency of alcohol and other drugs and their related harm, especially among the most vulnerable people.

-• Engage Blue Cross Organisations worldwide to promote the mission, with a holistic view of the human being as a state of complete physical, mental, spiritual and social wellbeing.
+• Engage Blue Cross Organisations worldwide to promote the mission, with a holistic view of the human being as a state of complete physical, mental, spiritual, and social wellbeing.

 Fields of work